Policy Name: Sustainability

 criteria when purchasing vehicles from state contract.
 In consultation with the

-Director of Sustainability, the Department of Management Services will review
+Director of Sustainability and Environmental Health and Safety, Management Services will review

 proposed vehicles for compliance with the policy.
 The most fuel efficient